-Pilates vs Yoga — What’s the real difference?
+Pilates vs yoga: what’s the real difference?

-What’s the real difference between Yoga and Pilates?
+What is the difference between Pilates and yoga?

 Let’s be honest-Yoga vs Pilates is a bit of a confusing one.
 They look similar if you just peek in the window of a studio: mats, slow movements, stretchy clothes.
 But once you’re actually in the class, it’s a totally different vibe.